 - Luc Verhuyck, SPQR.
 Anekdotische reisgids voor Rome, p.
 206-207;

-- Santa Maria della Pace on Church of Rome Wiki.
+- Santa Maria della Pace on Churches of Rome Wiki.